jacobkap/crimebythenumbers/docs/webscraping.md

 2. What was the average number of theaters that a movie played in?
   + How many more theaters did the top movie (by number of theaters) play in than average?
   + How many fewer theaters did the bottom movie (by number of theaters) play in than average?
-3. How big is the difference in theates as the mean number of theaters played in and the median?
+3. How big is the difference in theaters as the mean number of theaters played in and the median?
 Which should we use?